oracle/oracle-linux/oci-provision/README.md

 This small project illustrates usage of the OCI CLI to create instances from the _Platform_ catalog or the _Marketplace_.

 # Prerequisites
-1. A computer running Linux, macOS or Windows Subsystem for Linux (WSL).
+1. A computer running Linux, macOS or Windows.\
+   Windows users will need a `bash` shell either from the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or [Git BASH](https://gitforwindows.org/).
 1. [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm) installed and configured.

 # Background information